section-engineering-education/engineering-education/content/articles/how-to-denoise-images-using-curvelet-transform-in-matlab/index.md

 - A clear understanding of [Matlab](/engineering-education/getting-started-with-matlab/) basics.

 ### Theoretical background of Curvelet transform
 Curvelet transform is a geometric scale transform, used in the representation of edges and curves efficiently than any traditional wavelet.
 However, wavelets have the disadvantage of poor directionality.

 They are good in capturing coefficients along the horizontal, vertical, and diagonal axis but poor in capturing coefficients along the curvature.

 The complex transform is one way to improve directional selectivity.
 However, it is difficult to design complex wavelets with perfect reconstruction properties and filter characteristics.

 In 1999 Ridgelet transform, which is an anisotropic geometric wavelet transform, was proposed by Candes and Donoho.
-In 2000, the same authors introduced 1st and 2nd generation curvelet transform, called Ridgelet transform-based Curvelet transform.
+In 2000, they introduced 1st and 2nd generation curvelet transform, called Ridgelet transform-based Curvelet transform.

-The 2nd generation curvelet transform is an efficient tool for many different applications.
+The 2nd generation curvelet transform is an efficient tool in many different applications.
 These applications include image processing, seismic data exploration, fluid mechanics, and solving partial differential equations.
 It is also efficient in representing curve-like edges.

-However, this generation suffered two main drawbacks, which are:
+However, this generation suffered two main drawbacks:

 - It is not optimal for sparse approximation of curve features beyond C-square singularity.
 - It is highly redundant, thus giving a highly redundant output.